movd/devopswithkubernetes/README.md

 This repo contains my solutions for the exercises of <https://devopswithkubernetes.com/>.

+Note: I created my solutions during the beta phase of the course.

 - [Solving the DevOps with Kubernetes MOOC](#solving-the-devops-with-kubernetes-mooc)
   - [Solutions for Part 1](#solutions-for-part-1)
   - [Solutions for Part 2](#solutions-for-part-2)